Biarity/DockerStarter/README.md

 * To only update nginx `default` file
     * Edit the default file in host machine
-    * `cd /app/source && docker-compose build frontend && docker-compose up --no-deps -d frontend`
+    * `cd /app/source && docker-compose build nginx && docker-compose up --no-deps -d nginx`

 # Commands In More Detail